Enhancing Brain Source Reconstruction by Initializing 3D Neural Networks with Physical Inverse Solutions: Experimental Setup

-This leads to the following hyperparameter that influences the generation: \begin{itemize} \item \textbf{Number of Activation $N_\mathrm{Activ}$:} Ranges from 1 to 20, enabling simulation of varying source complexity. \item \textbf{Source Width ($\sigma$):} Spans from 10~mm to 80~mm, governing the spatial extent of each source activation, allow for simulating both diffuse and localized activity. \item \textbf{SNR:} Varied between $0$ dB and $30$ dB to introduce realistic noise levels and challenge the model's ability to reconstruct sources under different signal quality conditions. \end{itemize} This approach ensures a diverse dataset for training and evaluation.
-Fig. \ref{fig:data-generation} illustrates the variety of generated source patterns.
+This leads to the following hyperparameter that influences the generation: \begin{itemize} \item \textbf{Number of Activation $N_\mathrm{Activ}$:} Ranges from 1 to 20, enabling simulation of varying source complexity. \item \textbf{Source Width ($\sigma$):} Spans from 10~mm to 80~mm, governing the spatial extent of each source activation, allow for simulating both diffuse and localized activity. \item \textbf{SNR:} Varied between $0$ dB and $30$ dB to introduce realistic noise levels and challenge the model's ability to reconstruct sources under different signal quality conditions. \end{itemize} Fig. \ref{fig:data-generation} illustrates the variety of generated source patterns.
+While this controlled activation model allows for a systematic evaluation of spatial source reconstruction, the addition of temporal dynamics or more realistic brain activation, e.g. including brain parcellation maps\cite{destrieux2010automatic,eickhoff2018imaging}, could further improve the learned priors.